ALD-Models/Prusa-ESP32-Cam-Web-Upload/README.md

 5. Allow time for the upload to ESP32.
 6. You're done!

+# Security

+We utilize the official release from the Prusa development page, which remains unaltered.
+Currently, I am in the process of establishing a link with the Prusa CAM GitHub release.

 # Support Development of This Project?

 <a href="https://www.buymeacoffee.com/jlofthouse"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=jlofthouse&button_colour=FFDD00&font_colour=000000&font_family=Lato&outline_colour=000000&coffee_colour=ffffff" /></a>